datar/low-latency-system/index.md

 - [Redhat Linux Performance Tuning Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/performance_tuning_guide/index)
 **A basic manual of tuning Linux OS.** It works with RHEL and Centos.
 Please select the right version number for your system.

-- [Red Hat Enterprise Linux Network Performance Tuning Guide](https://access.redhat.com/articles/1391433) How to tune network stack in kernel.
+- [Red Hat Enterprise Linux Network Performance Tuning Guide](https://access.redhat.com/articles/1391433) How to tune network stack in Linux kernel.
 A low latency system should use kernel bypass instead of kernel stack to improve the performance.

 ## System tuning guides from server vendors